symfony/symfony-docs/book/installation.rst

 a number of external libraries.
 These are downloaded into the `vendor/` directory of your project via a library called `Composer`_.

-Depending on how you downloaded Symfony, you may or may not need to do update your vendors right now.
+Depending on how you downloaded Symfony, you may or may not need to update your vendors right now.
 But, updating your vendors is always safe, and guarantees that you have all the vendor libraries you need.